-Although we paid a special cash dividend to holders of our common stock in 2010, we do not currently pay regular dividends on our common stock and instead intend to retain our cash and future earnings, if any to fund our business plan.
-Our future dividend policy is within the discretion of our Board of Directors and will depend upon various factors, including our business, financial condition, results of operations, capital requirements, and investment opportunities.
-We therefore can't assure you that our Board of Directors will determine to pay regular or special dividends in the future.
-Accordingly, unless our Board of Directors determines to pay dividends, stockholders will be required to look to appreciation of our common stock to realize a gain on their investment.
-This appreciation may not occur.
+Although we paid a special cash dividend to holders of our common stock in 2010, we do not pay regular dividends on our common stock.
+Instead, we intend to retain our cash and future earnings, if any, to fund our business plan.
+Our future dividend policy is within the discretion of our Board of Directors and the decision to declare a dividend will depend upon various factors, including our business, financial condition, results of operations, capital requirements, and investment opportunities.
+We therefore cannot determine whether our Board of Directors will determine to pay regular or special dividends in the future.
+Accordingly, unless our Board of Directors determines to pay dividends, stockholders will be required to look to appreciation of our common stock, which may or may not occur, to realize a gain on their investment.